tekisolves/tekisolves.github.io/_posts/2024-07-15-generative-AI.md

 ### Looking Ahead: The Future of Cloud Gaming

 The future looks bright for cloud gaming.
 With improvements in internet infrastructure and big investments from tech giants, expect more seamless and immersive gaming experiences.
-Imagine interactive streaming on platforms like Twitch or new game experiences powered by AI and virtual reality&#8203;:citation[oaicite:1]{index=1}&#8203;&#8203;:citation[oaicite:0]{index=0}&#8203;.
+Imagine interactive streaming on platforms like Twitch or new game experiences powered by AI and virtual reality.

 ### Wrapping It Up